Nirbhay-Gaur/url-shortner-api/README.md

 * `node` & it's package manager `npm`
 * `mongoDB` as a database

-## Intallation
+## Installation

-Inside the root directory of this api, install the required node modules using: `npm i`
+In the root directory, install the required node modules using: `npm i`

 ## Configuration

-URL shortner needs only one file to configure.<br>
 Create .env file inside root directory and append the following variables inside the file:
 * URI_DB